Safe-DEED/PSA/README.md

 ### Usage

-When retrieving the context with either getClientContext or getServerContext, one must provide the polymodulus degree and the plaintext modulus.
+When retrieving the context with either getClientContext or getServerContext, one should provide the polymodulus degree and the plaintext modulus.

 The polymodulus degree can be one of:

 -   4096
 -   8192
 -   16384

 The plaintext modulus can be set arbitrarily.
-However, applications in the past, using the library, were using 20 bit.
+However, applications in the past, using the library, were using 33 bit.

-For users who don't know how to choose the parameters, I recommend using 4096 as the polymodulus degree and 20 as the plaintext modulus.
+For users who don't know how to choose the parameters, we recommend using 8192 as the polymodulus degree and 33 as the plaintext modulus.
 If the noise budget gets consumed, try using the next higher polymodulus degree.

-**Note:** The application may run out of memory with a polymodulus degree of 16384.
+**Note:** The application may run out of memory, depending on the polymodulus degree.
 A solution could be to specify a different compression mode such as 'none' or the slower 'zlib' over the default 'zstd'.
 In addition, you may need to increase the JavaScript heap size by adding `--max-old-space-size=4096` for NodeJS.

+### Masking

+The PSA library supports masking.
+A user can use Hamming weight masking, binary masking or both by specifying it in the getClientContext/getServerContext call in the beginning.

+### Caveats

+The library assumes that both parties agree on a set of parameters.
+The same parameters have to be passed into the getClientContext/getServerContext calls via a config object.
+A sample config object is provided here:

+    const psaConf = {
+      polyModulusDegree: 8192,
+      plainModulusBitSize: 33,
+      securityLevel: 128,
+      compression: 'zstd',
+      maskHW: true,
+      minHW: BigInt(100),
+      maskBin: true,
+      createGkIndices: true
+    };

+It does not pose a security risk if one party uses different parameters.
+However, system failures will occur.

+### Contributing

+We are happy to welcome everyone who is willing to contribute.
+The workflow is as follows:

+1. Write your code in <filename>.mjs files
+2. Transpile the files to CommonJS module syntax with `npm run build`
+3. Apply code formatting with Prettier with `npm run format`
+4. Generate documentation if you changed something in the API (index.mjs) with `npm run docs`
+5. Create a Pull Request in GitHub, so we can review the changes and apply them

 ### API docs